jonah-katz/cheetah-track/README.md

-Slackl
+Cheetah Track
 ================

 Toggl is a time tracking tool that allows teams to easily allow its members to track time accross multiple projects.
 Check out more on www.Toggl.com .

-Slackl allows users to start, stop and view their Toggl timer straight from Slack.
-Instructions and demo at <a href="http://slackl.herokuapp.com">slackl.herokuapp.com</a>.
+Cheetah Track allows users to start, stop and view their Toggl timer straight from Slack.
+Instructions and demo at <a href="http://cheetah-track.herokuapp.com">cheetah-track.herokuapp.com</a>.

-Slackl is an unoffocial tool and is in no way associated with Toggl.
+Cheetah Track is an unoffocial tool and is in no way associated with Toggl.

 Big thanks to the Toggl folks for providing an easy to use, well documented and open <a href="https://github.com/toggl/toggl_api_docs" target="blank">api</a>.